DFE-Digital/get-into-teaching-design-history/app/posts/2024-03-04-subject-page-template.md

 'Become a [subject name] teacher'

-You'll use the first section to sell the subject and describe what the subject includes.
+You'll use the first section to say briefly what this subject is and sell the subject/ why users should teach it.
 You'll also include a line about the bursaries and scholarships available.

 'Tax-free bursaries x or scholarships of x are available for eligible trainee [subject] teachers.'